Aldona Pieva: kind of a „Have courage and be kind“ person.

 You have participated in a few rallies.
 What’s it like to race?

-For me, rallies are all about competing with myself, and only then, with other riders.
-Once you’re ready, it’s an amazing feeling to be pushed on by adrenaline and thrill.
+It’s the joy which excites me while racing!
+I cherish the feeling of riding with all those enduristas, I enjoy all the adventures we encounter, I love being in nature and I am so happy and alive there!
+It’s an amazing feeling to be pushed on by adrenaline and thrill too.
 I love moments when my stamina is the most important thing, when riding is not enough by itself, when obstacles on an off road track aren’t just a technique you can learn.
 I love dealing with all of this, and being helpful to others in those moments, too.
 So endurance rallies are a perfect chance to learn a lot about yourself and people around you, improving as a rider and growing as a better person.
 I hope I can do more of them!

 For women who are just starting out and don’t have access to good off road schools, what would you advise?